Hrishhill/HrishikeshSubnet/README.md

   - Node 4: [http://127.0.0.1:9656](http://127.0.0.1:9656)
   - Node 5: [http://127.0.0.1:9658](http://127.0.0.1:9658)

+Here's a sample README for your `DefiUniversalSports` smart contract, providing an overview of the project, its functionality, and instructions on how to use it.

+---

+# DefiUniversalSports Smart Contract

-Overview
+## Overview

-The DefiUniversalSports smart contract is a decentralized finance (DeFi) application built on the Ethereum blockchain.
+The `DefiUniversalSports` smart contract is a decentralized finance (DeFi) application built on the Ethereum blockchain.
 It allows users to participate in a sporting event by purchasing tickets with Ether (ETH) and rewards a randomly selected champion with tokens.
 The contract integrates an ERC20 token and a bank contract for managing deposits and withdrawals.

-Features
-ERC20 Token Integration: The contract creates an ERC20 token called DEFIUNIVERSE (DUE) for reward distribution.
-Banking Functionality: Users can deposit tokens into a bank and withdraw them with interest.
-Event Management: The contract allows the manager to start events, buy tickets, and select champions.
-Random Champion Selection: A pseudo-random number generator determines the champion among participants.
-Interest on Deposits: Users earn a 10% interest on their deposited amount when they withdraw.
-Contract Structure
-Variables
-manager: Address of the contract manager.
-participants: Array of participant addresses.
-eventEndTime: Timestamp for when the event ends.
-ticketPrice: Price of the event ticket in wei.
-eventClosed: Flag indicating if the event is closed.
-champion: Address of the winning participant.
-Functions
-Constructor

-Initializes the contract, creating an ERC20 token and a bank instance. depositInBank(uint _tokenAmount)

-Deposits tokens into the bank. withdrawFromBank()

-Withdraws tokens with interest from the bank. getBankBalance()

-Returns the user's bank balance. transferToOther(address _address, uint _amount)

-Transfers tokens to another address. mint(uint _tokenAmount)

-Mints new tokens to the caller's address. checkBalance()

-Returns the caller's token balance. machineRandomNumber()

-Generates a pseudo-random number for champion selection. burnTokens(uint _tokenAmount)

-Burns the specified amount of tokens from the caller's address. startEvent(uint _durationMin, uint _ticketWei)

-Starts a new event with a specified duration and ticket price. buyEventTicket()

-Allows participants to buy tickets for the event. pickChampion()

-Randomly selects a champion after the event ends. getParticipants()

-Returns the list of participants. timeLeft()

-Returns the remaining time until the event ends.
-Modifiers
-onlyManager: Restricts function access to the manager only.
-Usage
-Deploy the Contract

-Deploy the DefiUniversalSports contract on the Ethereum network.
-Token Management

-Use depositInBank to deposit tokens.
-Call withdrawFromBank to withdraw tokens along with interest.
-Event Participation

-Call startEvent to initialize an event.
-Participants can use buyEventTicket to purchase tickets.
-Champion Selection

-After the event duration, the manager can call pickChampion to select a winner.
-Requirements
-Solidity version: 0.8.26
-Requires the ERC20 and Vault contracts to be imported.
-License
+## Features

+- **ERC20 Token Integration**: The contract creates an ERC20 token called **DEFIUNIVERSE (DUE)** for reward distribution.
+- **Banking Functionality**: Users can deposit tokens into a bank and withdraw them with interest.
+- **Event Management**: The contract allows the manager to start events, buy tickets, and select champions.
+- **Random Champion Selection**: A pseudo-random number generator determines the champion among participants.
+- **Interest on Deposits**: Users earn a 10% interest on their deposited amount when they withdraw.

+## Contract Structure

+### Variables
+- `manager`: Address of the contract manager.
+- `participants`: Array of participant addresses.
+- `eventEndTime`: Timestamp for when the event ends.
+- `ticketPrice`: Price of the event ticket in wei.
+- `eventClosed`: Flag indicating if the event is closed.
+- `champion`: Address of the winning participant.

+### Functions

+1. **Constructor**
+   - Initializes the contract, creating an ERC20 token and a bank instance.

+2. **depositInBank(uint _tokenAmount)**
+   - Deposits tokens into the bank.

+3. **withdrawFromBank()**
+   - Withdraws tokens with interest from the bank.

+4. **getBankBalance()**
+   - Returns the user's bank balance.

+5. **transferToOther(address _address, uint _amount)**
+   - Transfers tokens to another address.

+6. **mint(uint _tokenAmount)**
+   - Mints new tokens to the caller's address.

+7. **checkBalance()**
+   - Returns the caller's token balance.

+8. **machineRandomNumber()**
+   - Generates a pseudo-random number for champion selection.

+9. **burnTokens(uint _tokenAmount)**
+   - Burns the specified amount of tokens from the caller's address.

+10. **startEvent(uint _durationMin, uint _ticketWei)**
+    - Starts a new event with a specified duration and ticket price.

+11. **buyEventTicket()**
+    - Allows participants to buy tickets for the event.

+12. **pickChampion()**
+    - Randomly selects a champion after the event ends.

+13. **getParticipants()**
+    - Returns the list of participants.

+14. **timeLeft()**
+    - Returns the remaining time until the event ends.

+### Modifiers

+- **onlyManager**: Restricts function access to the manager only.

+## Usage

+1. **Deploy the Contract**
+   - Deploy the `DefiUniversalSports` contract on the Ethereum network.

+2. **Token Management**
+   - Use `depositInBank` to deposit tokens.
+   - Call `withdrawFromBank` to withdraw tokens along with interest.

+3. **Event Participation**
+   - Call `startEvent` to initialize an event.
+   - Participants can use `buyEventTicket` to purchase tickets.

+4. **Champion Selection**
+   - After the event duration, the manager can call `pickChampion` to select a winner.

+## Requirements

+- Solidity version: 0.8.26
+- Requires the `ERC20` and `Vault` contracts to be imported.

+## License

 This project is licensed under the MIT License.
 See the LICENSE file for details.

+## Contributing

+Contributions are welcome!
+Please fork the repository and submit a pull request for any improvements or features.

+---

-Feel free to add any additional sections or modify existing ones to better fit your project's needs!
+Feel free to modify the README to better suit your project or add any additional sections you find necessary!